clockworklabs/SpacetimeDB/.github/pull_request_template.md

 # Description of Changes

+*Please describe the contents of your change.

-Please describe your change, mention any related tickets, and so on here.
+*Mention any related issues, other PRs, and so on here.*

-# API and ABI breaking changes
+These change(s) include:
+- Interface changes
+    - [ ] API/ABI changes
+    - [ ] Changes to the Rust library interface
+    - [ ] Command-Line interface (CLI)
+- [ ] Bugfixes
+- [ ] Performance improvements
+- [ ] Refactoring
+- [ ] Other (briefly describe)

+# Breaking Changes

-If this is an API or ABI breaking change, please apply the corresponding GitHub label.
+_Does this change break API or ABI compatibility, or break the Rust library interface? **If so, please apply the corresponding GitHub label.**_

-# Expected complexity level and risk

-*How complicated do you think these changes are?
-Grade on a scale from 1 to 5, where 1 is a trivial change, and 5 is a deep-reaching and complex change.*

-*This complexity rating applies not only to the complexity apparent in the diff, but also to its interactions with existing and future code.*

-*If you answered more than a 2, explain what is complex about the PR, and what other components it interacts with in potentially concerning ways.*
+# Testing Procedure

+*Describe why you're confident that all the changes work as expected, for example any automated tests or manual testing process.*

+*Reviewers should be able to follow this procedure and confirm for themselves that this works as expected!*